 5. Stick to your regular portions

 Of course it’s exciting to try new foods while you’re travelling, but try to stick to your normal diet routine as much as possible.
-For example, if you normally eat six small/snack type meals throughout the day try and continue to do this while you’re travelling.
+For example, if you normally eat six small meals or snack type meals throughout the day try and continue to do this while you’re travelling.

-6. Research the area
+6. Research food options in the area

-Take the time to research healthy/organic cafes and restaurants around the area you’re visiting.
+Take the time to research healthy and organic cafes and restaurants around the area you’re visiting.
 Google, Trip Advisor and Yelp can often be your best friend while you’re travelling, whether it’s for activities, lookouts or great places to experience, so you may as well use it to help you find great healthy eating options as well.